oracle-livelabs/oci/lakehouse-for-manufacturing-livelab/forecastlab/forecastlab.md

 ### Prerequisites

 This lab assumes you have:
-* An Oracle Free Tier, or Paid Cloud Account
+* An Oracle Cloud Account
 * Additional prerequisites (cloud services) are mentioned per lab
 * Familiar with OCI Policy.
 * The service is now available in OC1- Phoenix region.